Project ACTIVATE (Advancing Coordinated and Timely InterVentions, Awareness, Training, and Education)

 - Individual support teams and plans

-In year one of the grant, Project ACTIVATE sites have revised and/or created 10 school mental health policies in the areas of crisis protocol, local suicide ideation response and assessment protocol, and therapeutic support and intervention classroom policies.
+In the first two years of the grant, Project ACTIVATE sites have revised and/or created 31 school mental health policies in areas including crisis protocol, local suicide ideation response and assessment protocol, and therapeutic support and intervention classroom policies.

 The Project ACTIVATE staff is building an infrastructure that will sustain the project after the grant period has ended.
 Each pilot site has set up teams that include both grant-funded and non-grant-funded staff in order to help with cross-training as well as selection and implementation of the chosen evidence-based practices.
 By training and including non-grant-funded staff, NC Project ACTIVATE is ensuring that there will be staff in place to continue with training and delivery of the chosen practices and interventions after funding has ended.